 A diagnosis of Plantar Fasciitis is achievable through a consultation with a medical professional such as a Sports Medicine Doctor or a Physical Therapist.
 A careful, thorough clinical interview should be carried out to determine the exact time of onset, definitive symptoms, and potential causes of the plantar fascia pain.

-This should be followed by a clinical examination of the foot position, gait, strength, and mobility of the entire lower limb.
-The therapist will apply pressure to the medial aspect of the calcaneus and if this is painful, then the likelihood is high that Plantar Fasciitis is present.
-Clinical tests should be carried out to rule out all other conditions that can cause similar symptoms such as a calcaneus stress fracture.
+A clinical examination of the foot position, gait, strength, and mobility of the entire lower limb should follow this.
+The therapist will apply pressure to the medial aspect of the calcaneus, and if this is painful, then the likelihood is high that Plantar Fasciitis is present.
+Clinical tests should be carried out to rule out all other conditions that can cause similar symptoms, such as a calcaneus stress fracture.

 Treatment under the guidance of a Physical Therapist is highly recommended for this condition as it is complex to manage and requires a combination of different treatment strategies to recover from Plantar Fasciitis.
 In this section, we are going to explore the various treatment methods currently available to us.